Household Hazardous Waste

 Domestic pesticides.
 Selection of products used to kill and control household pests.

-Household pesticides and herbicides are considered Household Hazardous Waste and can be brought into the transfer station for free.
-For commercial pesticides or herbicides, contact the supplier or contact a local hazardous waste company dealing in commercial quantities.
+Household pesticides and herbicides are classified as Household Hazardous Waste and can be disposed of for free at the transfer station.
+For commercial quantities, contact the supplier or a local hazardous waste company.

 Paints, Stains and Finishes